termly/apidocs/README.md

-# external-api-docs
+# apidocs

-API documentation for the new external API
+API documentation for the new API